Regret Optimal Control for Uncertain Stochastic Systems: Problem Statement and Preliminaries

 for compactness.
 On the one hand, we do not make any assumptions about the statistical properties of the exogenous disturbance process $\bm{w}$, that can also be adversarially selected.\footnote{For simplicity, we embed $x_0$ in $\bm{w}$ and assume it is adversarially selected.} On the other hand, we assume that $\bm{\theta}$ is drawn according to a probability distribution $\mathbb{P}_{\bm{\theta}}$ with a possibly unknown and unbounded support set $\bm{\Theta}$.
 This probability measure may reflect a priori knowledge about the actual likelihood of each realization of the system parameters, or may simply encode the relative importance that we attribute to each uncertainty instance.
 In particular, we do not require $\mathbb{P}_{\bm{\theta}}$ to be known explicitly, but rely on a set $\mathcal{D} = \{\bm{\theta}^1, \dots, \bm{\theta}^N\}$ of $N \in \mathbb{N}$ independent samples only.\footnote{Note that the individual parameter realizations $\theta_0^k, \dots, \theta_{T-1}^k$ inside a training sample $\bm{\theta}^k \in \mathcal{D}$ need not be independent and identically distributed.} Finally, we assume that the matrices $E_t(\theta_t)$ are full column rank for all $t \in \mathbb{I}_{T} = \{0, \dots, T-1\}$ and for all $\theta_t$ such that $\bm{\theta} \in \bm{\Theta}$.\footnote{For instance, this assumption is trivially satisfied if the matrices $E_t(\theta_t)$ are identities or triangular with non-zero diagonal entries for all $\bm{\theta} \in \bm{\Theta}$.} \begin{remark} Often times, the probability distribution $\mathbb{P}_{\bm{\theta}}$ is unknown, yet uncertainty samples are directly made available to the policy designer as observations.
-For instance, this is the case when the realizations $\bm{\theta}^k \in \mathcal{D}$ correspond to a series of system identification experiments, see, e.g., \cite{calafiore2006scenario} and \cite{micheli2022scenario}, or to the values of the physical parameters of a batch of components, which scatter around their nominal value due to tolerance levels and variability in the production process. \end{remark} \begin{remark} As previously discussed, measurable disturbance processes arise in several control applications and include, e.g., reference changes, friction, and external forces in robotics, and heat and humidity loads in heating, ventilating and air conditioning systems.
-Besides, our formulation encompasses the broad class of linear-parameter-varying systems.
+For instance, this is the case when the realizations $\bm{\theta}^k \in \mathcal{D}$ correspond to a series of system identification experiments, see, e.g., \cite{calafiore2006scenario} and \cite{micheli2022scenario}, or to the values of the physical parameters of a batch of components, which scatter around their nominal value due to tolerance levels and variability in the production process.
+We refer the interested reader to \cite{cannon2009probabilistic} and \cite{oldewurtel2012use} for examples of application of the proposed uncertainty description – which lies at the core of stochastic model predictive control \cite{calafiore2012robust, prandini2012randomized} – to wind turbine and building climate control problems, respectively. \end{remark} \begin{remark} As previously discussed, measurable disturbance processes arise in several control applications and include, e.g., reference changes, friction, and external forces in robotics, and heat and humidity loads in heating, ventilating and air conditioning systems.
+Besides, our formulation encompasses the broad class of linear-parameter-varying systems, see \cite{mohammadpour2012control} for a comprehensive overview and discussion of applications in automotive systems, aircraft technology, and robotics among others.
 In fact, if $\theta_t$ denotes an a priori uncertain but measurable scheduling parameter, then past disturbance realizations can always be reconstructed by $w_t = E_t(\theta_t)^\dagger (x_{t+1} - A_t(\theta_t) x_t - B_t(\theta_t) u_t)$, where $E_t(\theta_t)^\dagger$ is the Moore-Penrose inverse of $E_t(\theta_t)$.
 Differently from most literature on linear-parameter-varying systems, however, we allow generic nonlinear dependence with respect to $\theta_t$ of the system matrices $A_t(\theta_t)$, $B_t(\theta_t)$, and $E_t(\theta_t)$. \end{remark}